slackapi/python-slack-sdk/docs-src/real_time_messaging.rst

 rtm.start vs rtm.connect
 ---------------------------

-If you expect your app to be used on large teams, we recommend using starting the RTM client with `rtm.connect` rather than `rtm.start`, which is the default connection method for this client.
+If you expect your app to be used on large teams, we recommend starting the RTM client with `rtm.connect` rather than the default connection method for this client, `rtm.start`.
 `rtm.connect` provides a lighter initial connection payload, without the team's channel and user information included.
 You'll need to request channel and user info via the Web API separately.